pedroarthur-almeida/Project-p1/README.md

 - Project for the first term of the Bachelor's Degree in Information Systems.

 # Description:
-- VitalTrack is a system developed in Python that offers an interactive terminal interface focused on monitoring health and promoting healthy habits.
-The program has features such as calorie recording, calculation of Body Mass Index (BMI) and Basal Metabolic Rate (BMR).
-One of VitalTrack's main differentials is its inclusive nature: the system was designed to take into account information specific to trans people when calculating BMR, promoting fairer and more personalized monitoring.
-With this, the project seeks to unite technology, health and inclusion in an accessible and efficient tool.
+VitalTrack is an interactive terminal application built in Python to track health and promote wellness habits.
+- Core Features: Calorie logging, Body Mass Index (BMI) calculation, and Basal Metabolic Rate (BMR) estimation.
+- Inclusive by Design: Features a specialized BMR calculator that provides more accurate health monitoring for transgender users, ensuring fairer and more personalized results.

 # Technologies used:
 - Python 3.13.3